 How to Do a Bear Crawl Hover

-Start in a tabletop position, quadruped on all fours, shoulders stacked over wrists and hips stacked over knees.
+Start in a tabletop position, shoulders stacked over wrists and hips stacked over knees.

 Inhale, taking a deep breath as you let your belly slightly drop as you breathe through your midsection.

-Exhale, drawing your abs tight around your torso as you tuck your toes under and lift your knees one inch off the mat, finding a bear crawl.
-Hold for a three-count.
+Exhale, drawing your abs tight around your torso as you tuck your toes under and lift your knees 1 inch off the mat, finding a bear crawl.
+Hold for a 3-count.

 Inhale as you lower your knees to the mat, finding a neutral spine and returning to the starting position.